 After Dawn Brancheau's death, the federal Occupational Safety and Health Administration (OSHA) cited SeaWorld for subjecting employees to a workplace that contained "recognized hazards that were causing or likely to cause death or physical harm to employees."
-511 Moreover, OSHA stated that

-"SeaWorld trainers had an extensive history of unexpected and potentially dangerous incidents involving killer whales at its various facilities."
-512 SeaWorld was given the maximum possible fine allowed by law.
-513
+583 Moreover, OSHA stated that "SeaWorld trainers had an extensive history of unexpected and potentially dangerous incidents involving killer whales at its various facilities."
+584 The citation was accompanied by the maximum possible fine allowed by law.
+585

 The high media profile of Brancheau's death coincided with the documentary The Cove winning an Academy Award in February 2010.
-514 This heightened public awareness of the issues related to captive cetaceans led the House of Representatives of the US Congress to hold an April 2010 oversight hearing to discuss the public display industry, particularly the display of orcas.
-515 Although this oversight hearing did not result in legislative action (the House majority party changed in November 2010, shifting legislative focus to other issues), it did set the stage for additional scrutiny by journalists, authors, and filmmakers of the injuries and deaths caused by captive orcas (see Chapter 12, "The Blackfish Legacy").
+Heightened public awareness of the issues related to captive cetaceans led the House of Representatives of the US Congress to hold an April 2010 oversight hearing to discuss the public display industry, particularly the display of orcas.
+Although this oversight hearing did not result in legislative action (the House majority party changed due to the election in November 2010, shifting legislative focus to other issues), it did set the stage for additional scrutiny by journalists, authors, and filmmakers of the injuries and deaths caused by captive orcas (see Chapter 13, "The Blackfish Legacy").

 Cetaceans routinely kill mammals in the wild-even members of their own species.
 Humans are also mammals, equal in size or typically smaller than many of the mammals killed by bottlenose dolphins or orcas.
 It is extremely foolish to think that somehow the rules do not apply to humans.
 We are not immune to aggression or injury by cetaceans or indeed other marine mammals.
-As the number of swim-with-marine-mammal facilities increases, 516 particularly in regions where there are few or no safety regulations, safeguards, or reporting requirements, so the likelihood of more human injuries and deaths also increases.
+As the number of swim-with-marine-mammal facilities increases, 588 particularly in regions where there are few or no safety regulations, safeguards, or reporting requirements, so the likelihood of more human injuries and deaths also increases.

-THE BLACKFISH LEGACY 517
+THE BLACKFISH LEGACY 589